Guided Variational Network for Image Decomposition: Introduction

-The main contributions of this paper are: \begin{itemize} \item We introduce a \emph{Guided Variational Decomposition} model: a quadratic variational model for cartoon--texture separation that employs spatially adaptive, pixel-wise weights to reconcile the efficiency of quadratic formulations with the expressive power required for heterogeneous natural images. \item We propose two instantiations of the spatially adaptive weight maps: a data-driven variant which couples a scalar multilayer perceptron (MLP) -- for global regularization scalars -- and a lightweight U-Net -- for pixel-wise weights --; and a model-based probabilistic estimator that derives weights from local neighborhood statistics and requires no training data. \item We develop an end-to-end trainable variational network \emph{(Neural Guided Variational Decomposition)} framework which implements a bilevel optimization scheme that, iteratively, alternates between constructing spatially adaptive weight maps and solving the resulting fixed-weight quadratic subproblem.
+The main contributions of this paper are: \begin{itemize} \item We introduce a \emph{Guided Variational Decomposition} (GVD) model: a quadratic variational model for cartoon--texture separation that employs spatially adaptive, pixel-wise weights to reconcile the efficiency of quadratic formulations with the expressive power required for heterogeneous natural images. \item We propose two instantiations of the spatially adaptive weight maps: a data-driven supervised variant which couples a scalar multilayer perceptron (MLP) - for global regularization parameters - and a lightweight U-Net - for pixel-wise weights; and a model-based probabilistic estimator that derives weights from local neighborhood statistics and requires no training data. \item We develop an end-to-end trainable variational network framework - \emph{Neural Guided Variational Decomposition} (NGVD) - which implements a bilevel learning optimization scheme, and a probabilistic variational framework - \emph{Probabilistic Guided Variational Decomposition} (PGVD) - that, iteratively, alternates between constructing spatially adaptive weight maps and solving the resulting fixed-weight quadratic subproblem.
 This design preserves numerical stability while enabling progressively refined structural guidance. \item We provide a theoretical analysis that places our iteratively guided scheme in a fixed-point framework.
 Concretely, we prove (i) uniqueness and conditioning of each fixed-weight inner solve, (ii) existence of outer fixed points, (iii) a sufficient, verifiable contractivity condition with explicit constants that ensures linear convergence to a unique fixed point, and (iv) Lipschitz stability bounds with respect to measurement perturbations. \item We perform extensive numerical experiments on synthetic and real images, including ablation studies and comparisons with classical and recent state-of-the-art methods, demonstrating that the proposed framework yields improved decomposition quality, better edge preservation, and practical robustness. \end{itemize}